mperf/HTTP-request-smuggling-project/README.md

 * how to connect and set up the lab

 ### Learning Goals
-* Could outline the core consepts that the person doing the lab should learn from it (essentially what we've learned from it)
+* Could outline the core concepts that the person doing the lab should learn from it (essentially what we've learned from it)

 ### Troubleshooting Guide
-* Could be usefull
+* Could be useful

 ### Assignment